yaozhong/methBERT/README.md

 Compared with the state-of-the-art model with bi-directional recurrent neural networks (RNN), BERT can provide a faster model inference solution without the limit of sequential computation.
 We use two types of BERTs: the basic one [Devlin et al.] and refined one.
-The refined BERT is refined according to the task-specific features and is featured with learnable postional embedding, self-attetion with realtive postion representation [Shaw et al.], and center postitions concatenation for the output layer.
+The refined BERT is refined according to the task-specific features and is featured with
+- learnable postional embedding,
+- self-attetion with realtive postion representation [Shaw et al.]
+- center postitions concatenation for the output layer.

 The model structures are briefly described in the above figure.

 ## Docker enviroment